Founder and Executive Director of Safe Schools For Alex

-Max has been interviewed by many local and national media outlets including CNN, MSNBC, Fox, ABC, NBC, and CBS.
-He has also been invited to give keynote presentations to many local, state, and federal agencies detailing the lessons learned and best practices developed after the Parkland shooting along with his journey from anguish to advocacy.
+Max has been interviewed by many local and national media outlets including CNN, MSNBC, Fox, ABC, NBC, CBS, and Dr. Phil.
+He has given keynote presentations to many school districts, law enforcement organizations, and local, state, and federal agencies detailing the lessons learned and best practices developed in the aftermath of the Parkland school shooting along with his journey from anguish to advocacy.

 SINCE THE PARKLAND TRAGEDY